tekknolagi/tekknolagi.github.com/_posts/2024-06-01-scrapscript-baseline.md

 people like to give about writing compilers: "just emit code that does what you *would do* if you were in the interpreter".

+The rest of the compiler is mostly code in a similar vein: translate a tree representation of an expression to a linear series of instructions.
+In some cases, lean heavily on the runtime to provide some functionality.

+Speaking of the runtime...

 ## Inside the runtime: garbage collection

 I showed a little snippet of runtime code earlier.
 This `struct closure` is an